vidyagc/portfolio/_works/02-its.markdown

 <h5>LIGHTBOX PLUGIN FOR BIO POPUPS</h5>
 <div class="page-content-text">
 For the <a href="https://www.inthestreets.org/our-team" target="_blank">Team page</a>, I wanted a layout with bio teasers and links that open the full personnel profile as a popup.
 Ideally, I would have had the bio images be clickable, but in using the built-in list feature for the teasers, this was not an option (even with custom coding).
 A popup feature was not available either, so I set up a third-party <a href="https://www.sqspthemes.com/plugins/ultimate-squarespace-lightbox-plugin" target="_blank">Lightbox plugin</a> to make that feature.
 For the popup content itself, I used the Image (overlap) element heavily modified with Site Styles to create the profile image with name and title section.
-I really liked the use of this element, because its default responsive (smaller screen size) behavior looked very good (open a popup and squeeze the window down to see for yourself - the name and tile fall under and slightly overlap the profile photo).
+I really liked the use of this element, because its default responsive (smaller screen size) behavior looked very good (open a popup and squeeze the window down to see for yourself - the name and title fall under and slightly overlap the profile photo).
 </div>

 <div class="page-content-text">